ros-infrastructure/robots.ros.org/contributing.md

 ### Procedure for adding a new robot.

 You will need to create a new post.
-There's a script add_robot.py which will prompt you and fill in a template for you.
+There's a script add_robot.py which will fill in a template by prompting you.

 #### Prerequistes

-* Python
+* Python 3
 * empy

-'sudo apt-get install python-empy'
+'sudo apt install python3-empy' or `pip3 install empy`

 #### Procedure

 1. Fork this repository on GitHub
 1. Checkout your fork.
 1. Create a new branch with your robot's name.
-1. In the repository run `python add_robot.py` and follow the prompts.
+1. In the repository run `python3 add_robot.py` and follow the prompts.
 1. Add the icons and images into the directories as guided by the script.
 1. Fill in additional details in the generated post.
 1. Commit the changes with a descriptive commit message.